 If your business is inventory-based, assess your supply regularly and consider buying in bulk or shopping around to get the best purchase price.
 Another option is to restructure your pricing to align with the current market, inflation and competitors.
 However, be wary of aggressive price increases to avoid upsetting your current customer base.

 Another way to improve cash flow is to streamline your accounts payable and accounts receivable processes.
 Review timing, steps and ways to reduce your business bank account churn.
-One example of a strategy to implement is building in incentives for your clients to pay on time, or early.
+One example of a strategy to implement is building in incentives for your clients to pay on time or early.

 Finally, take advantage of and embrace advancements in technology that can help further reduce costs without devaluing your goods or services.

-Combat supply chain challenges
+Combat ongoing supply chain and tariff challenges

 - Invest in and strengthen your current team through talent development, wage reviews, internal promotions and hires to help retain your current workforce.